Yu1623/CrucivirusEvolution/README.md

 Procedure:

-Step 1: Input the CP and Rep file names of the genome data set that you want to predict the sense of and the length of kmer into the writeRank() function in CPRepKmerRank.py.
-This creats a txt. file containing the rank of percents of shared kmer sequences between CP and Rep from the genome with the highest percent to the genome with the lowest percent.
-If you want to make graphs for all three virus types, repeat this step three times for crucivirus, RNA virus, and DNA virus.
+Step 1: This command line gives you ranks of the percentages of similar k-mers between CP and Rep genes of crucivirus, RNA, and DNA genomes.
 ```
-writeRank("879CPs.fasta", "855Reps.fasta", 7, "Cruci")
-writeRank("1526RNA_CPs.fasta", "1514RdRPs.fasta", 7, "RNA")
-writeRank("270CRESS_CPs.fasta", "305CRESS_Reps.fasta", 7, "DNA")
+python3 CPRepKmerRank.py
 ```

-Step 2: If you only want to see the percents of similar kmer sequences between CP and Rep for one virus type, input the file name for the kmer rank file that you made in the previous step into the function kmerCPRepVisual() from KmerRankCPRepVisual.py.
-If you want to see the percents of similar kmer sequences between CP and Rep for all three virus types, crucivirus, RNA, DNA, input the file names of the crucivirus kmer rank, RNA kmer rank, and DNA kmer rank that you can make by following step 1 into kmerCPRepCompareVisual() function from KmerRankCPRepVisual.py.
+Step 2: This command line gives you line plots of the number of percentages of similar k-mers between CP and Rep and their corresponding count.
 ```
-kmerCPRepVisual(kmerRankCruci)
-kmerCPRepVisual(kmerRankRNA)
-kmerCPRepVisual(kmerRankDNA)
-kmerCPRepCompareVisual(kmerRankCruci, kmerRankRNA, kmerRankDNA)
+python3 KmerRankCPRepVisual.py
 ```

 4. Comparison of kmer sequences between genomes